opennetworkinglab/aether-docs/developer/aiab.rst

 ROC and SD-CORE.
 If the ROC is not deployed, a simple tool called SimApp is used to configure the required state in SD-CORE for testing core functionality.

-**NOTE: Running both 4G and 5G SD-CORE simultaneously in AiaB is currently not supported.**

 Helm charts are the primary method of installing the SD-CORE and ROC resources.
 AiaB offers a great deal of flexibility regarding which Helm chart versions to install: